Udyavara

-Udyavara is an ancient port town located 5 km south of Udupi in the Indian state of Karnataka.Jayalaxmi Silks,one of the most famous stand-alone shopping stores in entire Karnataka is situated here.
+Udyavara is an ancient port village located 5 km south of Udupi in the Indian state of Karnataka.
+This town is a regional marine industry and fisheries hub.
+Fish meal products and fish oils from village Pithrody in Udyavara are exported all across the globe.

 Udyavara is gradually becoming a Udupi suburb.
 National Highway 17, now NH 66, passes through the village.

 The river Papanashini flows from east to west and turns north to separate Udyavara and Malpe.
-The river hosts several islets and its waters are navigable.
+The river hosts several islets and its waters are navigable.Illegal sand extraction(mining) is causing damage to the flow of river and its environs.

 History

 Udyavara has a rich history, dating from the 3rd and 4th centuries BCE.
 Test excavations yielded pottery from around that time, and what is perhaps the earliest information about the Jaina Santaras, rulers of Hombuchcha, have been obtained from this place.